kartikgiri92/Beginner-Python-Projects/DjangoQuiz/django-users/README.rst

     path('users/', include('users.urls')),

-3. Run `python manage.py migrate` to create the quiz models.
+3. Run `python manage.py migrate` to create the users models.

-4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a poll (you'll need the Admin app enabled).
+4. Start the development server and visit http://127.0.0.1:8000/admin/ to create a user and score (you'll need the Admin app enabled).

 5. Visit http://127.0.0.1:8000/HomePage/ to participate in the quiz.